letsRobot/letsrobot/documentation/mqtt_pub.md

 The mqtt_pub script does not contain the MQTT Broker, or Subscription methods.

 ## MQTT Requirements and MQTT components
-To use the mqtt_pub script, the mqtt library 'paho' must be installed on the machine with the Letsrobot client software.
+To use the mqtt_pub script, the mqtt library 'paho' must be installed on the machine with the remo client software.
 Instructions for the installation of paho mqtt can be found [here](https://pypi.org/project/paho-mqtt/)

 In addition, to use the mqtt capabilities, a MQTT Broker must be available to be connected and running.
 The Mosquitto project has a Broker as well as command line publish and subscribe clients.
 Information on Mosquitto can be found [here](https://mosquitto.org/).
 Information on installing a Mosquitto Broker on a RaspberryPI can be found [here](https://www.switchdoc.com/2018/02/tutorial-installing-and-testing-mosquitto-mqtt-on-raspberry-pi/)

 Finally, the robot that will use the MQTT message stream will need to have software that can subscribe to the MQTT Broker then take action on the messages.
 This software is not difficult to write using the paho library in python.

 ## mqtt_pub Configuration
-to use the mqtt_pub controller software it must be configured to operate in the letsrobot.conf file.
+to use the mqtt_pub controller software it must be configured to operate in the controller.conf file.

 At the top section of the file, set the hardward controller type to "mqtt_pub"
 ```python